rohandahale/rohandahale.github.io/_pages/research.md

-## Origin of extended radio emission in narrow-line Seyfert 1 galaxies with JVLA
+## Unravelling the origin of extended radio emission in narrow-line Seyfert 1 galaxies with JVLA

 ### Publication: arXiv:2109.07841 , Accepted for publication in Astronomy & Astrophysics, 16 Sep 2021.

-### Supervisor: Dr. Emilia Järvelä
+### Supervisor: Dr. Emilia Järvelä \
-### European Space Agency, European Space Astronomy Centre, Spain
+European Space Agency, European Space Astronomy Centre, Spain \

 Aim: To determine the predominant source of radio emission in a sample of 44 NLS1s, selected based on their extended kpc-scale radio morphologies at 5.2 GHz.